daswer123/rvc-python/README.md

 You can add new models by:
 1. Manually placing them in the `rvc_models` directory.
 2. Using the `/upload_model` API endpoint to upload a zip file containing the model files.
+3. Using the `/set_models_dir` API endpoint to change the models directory dynamically.

 ## Options